How to Become a Chartered Legal Executive

 - Qualifying law degree with CILEx legal practice units

-In all cases, three years Qualifying Employment are required to become a Fellow of CILEx – i.e. a practising chartered legal executive.
-Those with the solicitor’s Legal Practice Course or barrister’s Bar Professional Training Course require no further qualifications, they simply complete three years qualifying employment to become a chartered legal executive.
+As with solicitors and barristers, a period of work-based Qualifying Employment is also required.
+This can be gained during the training or afterwards.
+Those with a solicitors' Legal Practice Course or barristers' Bar Professional Training Course require no further qualifications, they simply complete three years qualifying employment to become a chartered legal executive.

-Fellows of CILEx are qualified lawyers; they are awarded an annual practising certificate and must undertake CPD each year.
-With further training, they can apply to become a solicitor or barrister.
+Fellows of CILEx are qualified lawyers.
+They are awarded an annual practising certificate and must undertake CPD each year.
+With further training, they can also apply to become a solicitor or barrister.

 How to become a chartered legal executive

-This four-year LLB in Legal Practice incorporates CILEx legal practice units: on completion, qualifying employment is required to become a chartered legal executive.
-As this is a qualifying law degree (QLD) approved by the Solicitor’s Regulation Authority, students can also train to become a solicitor or barrister.
+This four-year LLB in Legal Practice incorporates CILEx legal practice units: on completion, only qualifying employment is required to become a chartered legal executive.
+As this is a qualifying law degree (QLD) approved by the Solicitors Regulation Authority, students can also train to become a solicitor or barrister.

 What does the LLB in Legal Practice cover?